Data-driven core collapse supernova multilateration with first neutrino events: Discussion

 \section{Discussion}

 In this article, we have further developed the first-event method by deriving a data-driven approach for reducing the time difference bias due to two detectors' differing event yields.
+The method requires only the times of the first events at most detectors, along with a longer time series from one larger detector to act as a reference lightcurve.
 The time delay between the first IBD events in different detectors, along with its estimated uncertainty, have then been used for the purpose of localizing the supernova via multilateration.
 The method has been tested in Monte Carlo trials with the {\tt Bollig\_2016} models in SNEWPY.
-The residual bias is reduced to less than 1~ms even when two detectors differ in size by more than an order of magnitude.
+At a distance of 10~kpc, the residual bias is reduced from over 10~ms to less than 1~ms when two detectors differ in size by more than an order of magnitude, a pattern which holds even when the distance is increased to 20~kpc.
 We have also demonstrated how the uncertainty can be estimated directly from the data, and that the resulting probability skymaps resemble those generated from Monte Carlo trials.
-The method is suitable for real-time use in SNEWS2.0.
+Moreover, the estimated uncertainties result in confidence intervals which are reasonable, tending to the somewhat conservative, over all sky directions.
+The 68\% confidence interval covers several thousand square degrees.
+While this area is much larger than the approximately 30 to 150 square degrees ultimately expected to be possible with elastic scatters, the present method is suitable for a quick, real-time estimate in SNEWS2.0.

 The main assumptions in this method are (i) that background can be neglected in the contributing detectors over the supernova burst timescale, (ii) that the shape of the time profile of the event rate is similar for all of them, and (iii) that the early part of the event rate shape is characterized by a single, rapid rise.
 These assumptions are reasonable for coincidence-tagged IBD events in at least several large underground water Cherenkov and liquid scintillator detectors.
 Where the background level is high, as in neutrino telescopes like IceCube and KM3NeT, the assumption of a single rapid rise may still lead to a well-defined starting time similar to the expected first event time $\braket{t_1}$, such that after background subtraction a useful time difference can be integrated into first-event multilateration.
 A formula for using binned data with large backgrounds has also been derived (Eq.~\ref{eq:nexpt1bin}).
 It should be noted that the burst starting time used here is {\em not} the same as the bounce time, since calculating the latter requires more sophisticated model-based assumptions.